Fixed protection

 Can anyone apply?

-The only restrictions on who can apply for fixed protection 2016 relate to other lifetime allowance protections.
-You can’t have:
+Most restrictions on who can apply for fixed protection 2016 relate to other protections.

-- Any earlier version of fixed protection, for example you can't apply for fixed protect 2016 if you had either fixed protection 2012 or 2014
+- You can’t have any earlier version of fixed protection, for example you can't apply for fixed protection 2016 if you had either fixed protection 2012 or 2014.

 Can you lose fixed protection?